 - Evidence of basic German language proficiency

 Certificates issued by any institution testing in accordance with the standards of the Association of Language Testers in Europe (ALTE) are accepted.
 The test may not be older than one year.
 There are a number of exemptions from the language proficiency requirement.
+Please note that spouses of German nationals are only exempt from language requirements if the German spouse has exercised their right of free movement within the European Union.

 - Prepaid, self-addressed Royal Mail Special Delivery return envelope (up to 500g) in order to return your passport after processing (not applicable for applications submitted to a Visa Application Centre run by our external service provider, TLScontact).